kengos/FactoryGirl/README.md

 # FactoryGirlPhp

-For Yii framework
+FactoryGirl is a fixtures replacement tool for Yii framework

-Like Ruby gem 'factory_girl'
+Like Ruby gem `factory_girl`

 ## Install